A solid state emitter embedded in a microcavity under intense excitation: a variational master equation approach: IV. Master equation

 \section{IV.
 Master equation}

 In this section, a variational master equation for the reduced density operator $\hat{\rho}(t)$, of the QD-cavity system, is derived within the second order Born-Markov framework \cite{schlosshauer2007decoherence}.
 The use of those approximations is justified because even at room temperature, the thermal energy would be much smaller than the typical transition energy of the two level emitter, and the thermalization processes are much faster than the relevant optical dynamics \cite{Royeff}.
+The validity of convolutionless non-perturbative approaches (regarding the phonon-carrier interaction) for studying strongly coupled dot-cavity systems, has been shown in references \cite{roy2011phonon,RoyHam}.
+In the case of strong pumping, minimization of the free energy is expected to grab relevant non-Markovian effects.

-We include the emitter radiative recombination and the cavity losses as Liouvillian decay superoperators which act on the density matrix of the reduced system \cite{Carmichae}.
+We include the emitter radiative recombination and the cavity losses as Liouvillian decay superoperators, which act on the density matrix of the reduced system \cite{Carmichae}.
 Such operators in the Lindblad form are given by

 where $\gamma/2$ is the HWHM radiative linewidth and $\kappa$ is the cavity loss rate for the relevant mode.

 Thus, inserting the transformed Hamiltonian from equations (4), (5) and (6), the variational master equation takes the form